musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 2. Chef
 3. Salt

 I think that they all do basically the same thing, but in slightly different ways.
-I'";ve tried playing with Puppet but whilst asking for some help on the Vagrant irc channel I was recommended Salt which is what I'precise32";ll be talking about now.
+I've tried playing with Puppet but whilst asking for some help on the Vagrant irc channel I was recommended Salt which is what I'll be talking about now.
 Puppet and Chef both use Ruby, so if that's your thing then go for that.
 Salt uses files written in the YAML format which I personally find much easier to understand.
 It is also used a lot in Symfony2 and Doctrine which I will be discussing later on in this series.